IDAES/idaes-pse/docs/install.rst

 Linux installation
 ------------------
 This section has the instructions for a "full" Linux installation.
-If you want to just try a few examples and find these instructions difficult to follow, you may try the `Minimal install with IPOPT/MUMPS in Linux`_.
+If you want to just try a few examples and find these instructions difficult to follow, you may try the :ref:`min_install_linux`.

 System Requirements
 ^^^^^^^^^^^^^^^^^^^